zzxslp/XL-VLN/README.md

 - `heading`: Agents initial heading in radians (elevation is always assumed to be zero).
 - `instructions`: Three unique natural language strings describing how to find the goal given the start pose.

 For the test set, only the first path_id (starting location) is included.
-There is a test server for scoring uploaded trajectories according to the metrics in the [paper](https://arxiv.org/abs/1711.07280).

-There are 7 json files.
-4 for English instructions and 3 for Chinese instructions.
+A [test server](https://evalai.cloudcv.org/web/challenges/challenge-page/97/overview) is hosted by [Anderson et al.](https://arxiv.org/abs/1711.07280) for scoring uploaded trajectories.